 Besides using the pre-configured client, users can also setup their own client to work with BTGuard.
 It works with all clients that support “Socks V5″ proxies including uTorrent and Vuze.
 In addition, BTGuard also includes encryption tunnel software for the real security purists.

-The servers are located in Canada but should be able to handle high speed transfers globally.
-We briefly tested the download speeds from Europe and were able to max out our connection, with an occasional downswing.
+The servers are located in across several continents.
+We briefly tested the download speeds from Europe and were able to pretty much max out our connection, with an occasional downswing.

 Aside from speed concerns, potential users are always worried about their privacy.
 The BTGuard team is very clear about this issue.
 “BTGuard only stores your username, password and e-mail address.
 We do not store IP addresses under any circumstances, it’s against our policy and technically unfeasible for us,” the BTGuard founder told us.